-- 1. To support the health of the Pastor and the congregation, [Church Name] commits to the following values with respect to pastoral reviews, personnel policies, and employment decisions: - to seek to nurture a relationship of trust between the Pastor and lay leaders, between the Pastor and the congregation, and between the Pastor and staff; - to engage in pastoral reviews and employment decisions in a manner that is self-reflective-inviting the Pastor, lay leaders, and the congregation to consider their own strengths, how they are growing in faith and maturity, how they are contributing to patterns that need modification, and how they are being challenged to grow and be transformed; - to seek at all times to support the spiritual, emotional, and physical health of the Pastor, staff, lay leaders, and the congregation-mutually engaging one another with a spirit of care, curiosity, and humility, and asking questions before providing solutions, while also discerning and speaking with courage and grace into challenges that might be emerging; and - to listen for God's leading in all that occurs with respect to pastoral reviews, personnel policies, and employment decisions recognizing that at times external support may be needed to assist in this listening and in discerning appropriate action.
+- 1. To support the health of the Pastors and the congregation, [Church Name] commits to the following values with respect to pastoral reviews, personnel policies, and employment decisions: - to seek to nurture a relationship of trust between the Pastors and lay leaders, between the Pastors and the congregation, among Pastors, and between Pastors and staff; - to engage in pastoral reviews and employment decisions in a manner that is self-reflective-inviting Pastors, lay leaders, and the congregation to consider their own strengths, how they are growing in faith and maturity, how they are contributing to patterns that need modification, and how they are being challenged to grow and be transformed; - to seek at all times to support the spiritual, emotional, and physical health of Pastors, staff, lay leaders, and the congregation-mutually engaging one another with a spirit of care, curiosity, and humility, and asking questions before providing solutions, while also discerning and speaking with courage and grace into challenges that might be emerging; and - to listen for God's leading in all that occurs with respect to pastoral reviews, personnel policies, and employment decisions recognizing that at times external support may be needed to assist in this listening and in discerning appropriate action.

-PART II: The Pastor and the Personnel Committee
+PART II: Pastors and the Personnel Committee